Seneca-Scholars/SS-Status-C6/status.md

+8-05-2025
+Today was pretty decent.
+I messed with React for my extra hour in the morning and I still am figuring out how to set up components with useStates but it's starting to click a little more.
+Other than that we learned about NextJS a little more and floundered around trying to put Wajiw's React code into it.
+I know how to configure NextJS too.

 8-04-2025
 I was so not locked in today...React is giving me a lot of trouble.
 I just have to learn the syntax hands on, but whenever I try to mess around with it there's so much new syntax I have to learn that I can barely even start.
 With some more time I should get the hang of it but for now I'm struggling a bit.
 Didn't mess with my personal project at all today and I probably won't until I feel comfortable with React.
 I've tried implementing many things into my project with varying success but I'm not even going to attempt porting react in that'll probably just break everything.